fhmwg/current-tags/stage2-essentials.md

 Applications may implement metadata beyond the scope of this recommendation, either by implementing other metadata standards or by designing their own metadata system.
 Note, however, that metadata that is covered by these recommendations must be embedded according to them, even if it is also embedded in additional ways.

+## 1.5 Metadata Interoperability

+XMP data is the top level data and is the data written and read.
+Semantically equivalent fields in whatever format (XMP, IIM, EXIF) should be kept in sync with the XMP data.
+When reading metadata XMP properties should be consulted first, then IIM data, and then EXIF data.
+This allows older applications and embedded metadata to interoperate with the family history data that the user provides.

 # 2. Metadata to Write   <a name="2"></a>